Water2sea/TPGN/README.md

 (3) In terms of efficiency, PGN maintains the same complexity of $\mathcal{O}(L)$ as RNN.
 However, due to its parallelizable calculations, PGN achieves higher actual efficiency.
 On the other hand, TPGN, serving as a general temporal modeling framework, exhibits a favorable complexity of $\mathcal{O}(\sqrt{L})$.

-## News

-Our paper, titled **PGN: The RNN's New Successor is Effective for Long-Range Time Series Forecasting**, has been accepted at **NeurIPS 2024**!
-The arvix version can be found at: [[PGN](https://arxiv.org/abs/2409.17703)].
-The updated version will be announced later.

 ## Get Start of TPGN